medialab/xan/docs/cmd/map.md

                                expression instead of adding a new column at the end.
                                This means you can both transform and add columns at the same time.
-    -F, --filter               If given, will not write rows in the output if the result of evaluated expression is falsey.
-Will only work when given expression has a single clause.
+    -F, --filter               If given, will not write rows in the output if all results of evaluated expression are falsey.
     -p, --parallel             Whether to use parallelization to speed up computations.
                                Will automatically select a suitable number of threads to use based on your number of cores.
 Use -t, --threads if you want to